LoYuXr/NLPDL_2022_Chinese_QG/readme.md

 ```
 cd qg_data
 ```
-please use your own dataset to replace the three sample files.
-If you don't want to evaluate in the training process, please set "do_eval" false in configs.json.
+please use your dataset to replace the three sample files.
+If you don't want to evaluate in the training process, please set "do_eval" to false in configs.json.

 ## Run Baseline
 * First set "adv": false in configs.json.
 * If you want to report results to [Weights & Biases](https://wandb.ai/site), please set "wandb_name" as your account name and "report_to": "wandb".
-* Also remember to appoint the project name & task_name.
+* Also, remember to appoint the project name & task_name.
 * Finally, check the data directory.
-This include evaluating & predicting process.
+This includes evaluating & predicting processes.

 ```
 cd ../code